 How are Moles Removed?

-There are a few different mole removal techniques.
-Your doctor will determine the best method for removing your mole based on the type of mole you have and the risk of cancer.
-No matter which method is used, mole removal is a low-risk procedure.
+There are a few different mole and beauty mark removal techniques.
+Your doctor will determine the best method for removing your mole or beauty mark based on the type of mole or beauty mark you have and the risk of cancer.
+No matter which method is used, mole and beauty mark removal is a low-risk procedure.

 Shave Removal